xoriors/course-rust/README.md

-# qa-manual-course
+# course-rust

-This course is based on [ISTQB Certified Tester Foundation Level, CTFL](https://www.istqb.org/certifications/certified-tester-foundation-level-ctfl-v4-0/) v4.0.1 from 2024.
-You can access it at [ISTQB_CTFL_Syllabus_v4.0.1.pdf](docs/ISTQB_CTFL_Syllabus_v4.0.1.pdf).
-That course is mostly theoretical, but we add practical examples after each chapter and weekly home assignments.
+This course is based on [The Rust Book](https://doc.rust-lang.org/book/).
+We also add more practical examples after each chapter and weekly home assignments.

 > [!IMPORTANT]
 > The main idea of this repo is to give you, at a minimum:
-> - A complete QA manual theoretical course based on `ISTQB Certified Tester Foundation Level, CTFL`
+> - A complete Rust course based on `The Rust Book`
-> - Additional practical examples and tasks
+> - Additional practical examples and assignments
 > - Docs, logistics, a project, and GitHub issues to organize the course interactively
 > - All this Free and Open Source (FOSS)

 ## Structure

 - Start with a short intro call
-- Will last for 6 weeks + final project
+- Will last for 8 weeks + final project
+- After 2 weeks, students will be able to build something like a simple calculator
-- Each week, students will read one chapter from the above course
+- Each week, students will read few chapters from `The Rust Book`
 - Every week, we'll have a 2h call where we:
   - Discuss last week's assignment
   - Discuss the last week's chapter